rsspdc/checklists/checklists/rsspdc-web-service.md

 				</ol>
 			</li>
 			<li>
-				An informal [do-ocracy](https://web.archive.org/web/20230201164442/https://communityrule.info/modules/do-ocracy/) in the fiefdom of BDFL is often the default state of projects that have not given much conscious thought to how they want to be governed and are thus often subject to many of the same common failure modes of this model.
+				An informal [do-ocracy](https://web.archive.org/web/20230201164442/https://communityrule.info/modules/do-ocracy/) in the fiefdom of a BDFL is often the default state of projects that have not given much deliberate thought to how they want to be governed, whilst this model is not without its strengths, because it is common many projects are subjects to some of its failure modes.
 				How are decisions made in your project?
 Do you need the mechanisms of governance used by community and civil society organisations?
 				By-laws, a committee and/or working groups, general meetings, votes, minutes?
 A version of these may be necessary to avoid [The Tyranny of Structurelessness](https://web.archive.org/web/20240406094310/https://www.jofreeman.com/joreen/tyranny.htm)
 				How can you map these onto your development infrastructure and make the decisions of your governing bodies enactable and enforceable?